-Our total cost of revenues increased by 10.4% to ¥93.2 billion for the fiscal year ended March 31, 2014 from ¥84.4 billion for the previous fiscal year.
+Our total cost of revenues increased by 10.4% to \$93.2 billion for the fiscal year ended March 31, 2014 from \$84.4 billion for the previous fiscal year.

 Cost of network services.
 Cost of network services increased by 4.6% to ¥53.0 billion for the fiscal year ended March 31, 2014 from ¥50.7 billion for the previous fiscal year.
 Gross margin ratio for network services revenues, which is the ratio of (1) the amount obtained by subtracting cost of network services from network services revenues to (2) network services revenues, decreased to 21.2% for the fiscal year ended March 31, 2014 from 22.3% for the previous fiscal year.
-The decrease was mainly because revenue growth was weaker than our initial expectation mainly because the revenue from our certain large customers did not increase as much as we anticipated, while recurring costs such as personnel-related, network operation-related costs increased.

 Cost of systems integration.
 Cost of systems integration increased by 20.0% to ¥36.5 billion for the fiscal year ended March 31, 2014 from ¥30.4 billion for the previous fiscal year along with an increase in both the number and the size of systems integration projects.
-Gross margin ratio for systems integration, which is the ratio of (1) the amount obtained by subtracting cost of systems integration revenues from systems integration revenues, decreased to 14.0% for the fiscal year ended March 31, 2014 from 18.2% for the previous fiscal year.
+Gross margin ratio for systems integration, which is the ratio of (1) the amount obtained by subtracting cost of systems integration revenues from systems integration revenues to (2) systems integration revenues, decreased to 14.0% for the fiscal year ended March 31, 2014 from 18.2% for the previous fiscal year.
 The decrease was mainly due to the accumulation of systems construction projects including large-scale projects that tend to have lower gross margin as well as price competition to acquire such projects.

 Cost of equipment sales.
-Cost of equipment sales increased by 15.8% to ¥1.5 billion for the fiscal year ended March 31, 2014 from ¥1.3 billion for the previous fiscal year.
+Cost of equipment sales increased by 15.8% to \$1.5 billion for the fiscal year ended March 31, 2014 from \$1.3 billion for the previous fiscal year.
 The increase is primarily due to the increase in equipment sales revenues.
 Gross margin ratio for equipment sales, which is the ratio of (1) the amount obtained by subtracting cost of equipment sales from equipment sales revenues to (2) equipment sales revenues, decreased to 9.7% for the fiscal year ended March 31, 2014 from 11.6% for the previous fiscal year.